 WHAT KEEPS YOU WELL?

-I was commissioned by Sefton Public Health to explore the views of young people in Sefton on what keeps them well.
-This was done through a collaborative process working with the young people on creating photography to help illustrate their thoughts and views.
-Here are some of the case studies and the photography that has come from this collaborative process.
+I was commissioned by Sefton Public Health to explore the views of young people in Sefton about what keeps them well.
+This was carried out through a collaborative process working with the young people on creating photography to help illustrate their thoughts and views.
+Here are some of the case studies and the photography that has come from working in a collaborative way.

 GABBY